jiangfengming/cast-string/README.md

 ): string[] | undefined
 ```

-Convert `str` to an array of string.
+Convert `str` to an array of strings.

 ```ts
 arrayOfString(['foo', 'foo', '', null, undefined])